Webb leads Father McGivney to first regional championship with career-best effort

 All of that changed this year.

-Father McGivney won its first 13 contests and solidified itself as a serious state contender with landmark wins over Alton Marquette, Marissa and Carrollton — established programs with post-season history.
+Father McGivney won its first 13 contests and solidified itself as a serious state contender with landmark wins over Marquette Catholic, Marissa and Carrollton — established programs with postseason history.

-The Griffins beat Brussels 57-19 on Wednesday for their first postseason victory.
+The Griffins beat Brussels 57-19 last Wednesday for their first postseason victory.

 Two days later, they made history with a near-flawless effort.